iesl/fair-matching/README.md

 `source bin/setup.sh`

 All experiments are intended to be run from the same top-level directory.
-Each can be run run similarly.
+Each can be run similarly.
 To run _FairIR_ on the MIDL data, run

 `sh bin/exp/fairir.sh config/midl/fairir.json`